 - Explain the University policy on academic practice;

 - Give you guidance on writing your personal statement;

 - Represent you at your meeting with the Department or Discipline Committee.

-If you have any concerns about plagiarism, you can contact ASK, or come in to see an adviser during our opening hours.
+If you have any concerns about plagiarism, you can contact Advice Hub, or come in to see an adviser during our opening hours.

 If you are unsure about referencing or other academic practice, and would like further information, the following people may be able to help:

 - Your Departmental Adviser should be able to give you advice and information about the referencing and citation conventions for your subject;

 - Study Skills has a number of advisers who can discuss academic writing with you.